GENERAL ASSEMBLY OF NORTH CAROLINA

 SECTION 3.
 G.S.
 163-227.2(a) reads as rewritten:

-to vote by absentee ballot under G.S.
-163‑226 may request an
+vote by absentee ballot under G.S.
+163-226 may request an application for

-application for absentee ballots, complete the application, and vote under the
+absentee ballots, complete the application, and vote under the provisions of

 SECTION 4.
 The State Board of Elections shall monitor the implementation of this act and determine the feasibility and timetable for expanding same-day registration and voting to all voting places on Election Day.
 The State Board shall report its findings no later than March 1, 2009, to the Joint Legislative Commission on Governmental Operations of the General Assembly.